CraftySalamander/RTS_Overlay/Readme.md

 ## Using the build order panel

-On the python version, you cannot click on this window (allowing to still click on the game behind it), except on the buttons of the first row.
+On the EXE/Python version, you cannot click on this window (allowing to still click on the game behind it), except on the buttons of the first row.
 The web version does not have this feature (i.e. it is not transparent to mouse interactions).

 You can select the step of the build order, using the two [arrow buttons](docs/assets/common/action_button/previous.png).
 The current step of the build order is indicated next to it.
 You can also use the aforementioned hotkeys to change the build order step, even when you do not have the focus on the overlay.